toralf/torutils/README.md

 sudo /etc/conf.d/ipv4-rules.sh save
 ```

-to feed rule 3 with recent data.
+to feed rule 3 with recent data at restart.
 Rule 2 depends on recent data about ip addresses serving more >1 Tor relay.
 Update this data regularly, e.g. hourly via a cron job: